firavoyage/blogging/projects.md

 # Projects
-fira - the code editor of solitude para - blogging in solitude pre - presenting without focusing on styling
+- `voyage` the code editor of solitude
+- `para` blogging in solitude
+- `pre` presenting without focusing on styling

-pepper - opensource streaming
+- `pepper` opensource streaming
-float - the music player of solitude
+- `float` the music player of solitude

-materialsvg - svg editor with material design svgify - calc the paths of an img fltr - the image methods list
+- `materialsvg` svg editor with material design
+  - `svgify` calc the paths of an img
+  - `fltr` the image methods list

-timeln - home for your memories & discoveries
+- `timeln` home for your memories & discoveries

-trkr - the reader of anything
+- `trkr` the reader of anything
-bloggingapis - one format for all the blogging sites
+  - `blog.json` one json format for all the blogging sites

-materialgen - text generate img made simple with model libraries
+- `materialgen` text generate img quickly offline powered by live2d libraries

-gi2d - retro treasure hunting gameplay in teyvat
+- `gi2d` retro treasure hunting gameplay from teyvat

-intuitive_algorithm - way to present algorithm
+- `intuitive_algorithm` powerful way to present algorithm
-kawaii_oi - the adorable oi tut qwq path_oi - the sorted oi problemlists
+- `kawaii_oi` the adorable oi tut qwq
+- `path_oi` the classified oi problemlists

-charspainter - imgs2ascii
+- `charspainter` imgs2ascii

+- `arc++` a cpp dialect
+`;` auto complete
+`cout a b c` call a function
+`for i 1 10` macros
+...
-arc++ - a cpp dialect with simplified syntax vygjs - a rewrite to document apis
+- `vyg.js` a rewrite to document apis picked out the important ones as `instructions`
+- `fira` base of a web app
+functions
+instructions
+resources
+application
+- `vizl` programming vizualization without learning any script syntax you can write a simple automatic script build an app intuitively it's the vizual programming app for the amateurs can be compiled to whatever you want javascript python lisp except cpp and rust that arent explainable inspired by
+`apple shortcuts` simple automatic script
+`scratch` game builder without coding

 # Tools
 Luogu